I Am Angus

 I Am Angus shares why we do, what we do

-Eric Grant, Angus Media president and general manager, is driven by stories.
-He launched I Am Angus as the Association's flagship public relations effort in 2009 and has continued to lead the vision of sharing ranch stories and heritage with a growing audience.
+Eric Grant, former Angus Media president and general manager, is driven by stories.
+He launched I Am Angus as the Association's flagship public relations effort in 2009, which has continued to lead the vision of sharing ranch stories and heritage with a growing audience.

 The heart of I Am Angus

 Caring for an Angus cow herd in the Rocky Mountains has been a lifelong dream for Shawn Christensen of Springvale Ranch.
 Today, along with his wife, Jen, and daughters, Katelyn and Kara, Shawn cares for the animals that roam the land his grandfather first homesteaded a century ago.

 Former ProRodeo Bullfighter Steve Mowry of Presho, S.D., talks about chasing the championship title in the 1980s and what led him to start Ma & Pa Angus on his family’s central South Dakota ranch.

 Aaron and Sheyna Strommen, Strommen Ranch, Fort Rice, ND, share a snowy, subzero day on their ranch in south central North Dakota and why they love waking up on the ranch each day.

 A tradition more than a century in the making, the Ingalls family has raised Angus cattle in South Dakota's harsh winters.
 Hugh and Eleanor Ingalls, Faith, SD, recount the historic blizzard that hit the area Oct.
 3, 2013, and how they coped witht he loss of nearly 200 animals.